pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

 considered "safe" by the `SafeCurves`_ project run by Daniel J. Bernstein and Tanja Lange.

-All named curves are providers of :class:`EllipticCurve`.
+All named curves are instances of :class:`EllipticCurve`.

 .. class:: SECT571K1